 Economic and societal consequences

-Gurugram, a city of 1.15M people in the region of Haryana close to New Delhi, had to postpone exams due to the internet ban related to the farmers protests.
-They were supposed to occur remotely because of the pandemic.
+Gurugram, a city of 1.15M people in the region of Haryana close to New Delhi, had to postpone exams due to the Internet ban related to the farmers protests.
+They were supposed to take place remotely because of the pandemic.

 In December 2019, during suspensions contingent with protests against the Citizenship Amendment Act, telecom operators estimated losing about 24.5M rupees, or $350,000, every hour.
 (The Act excluded Muslims from being granted the Indian citizenship with a refugee status.)